vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 ## Step by step

-1. While viewing your workspace on your browser, add `?__inspect` at the end of the page URL and press enter.
-For example, `https://yourworkspace--youraccount.myvtex.com?__inspect`.
-Note that the workspace must be a development workspace rather than a production one, and it must be under the domain `myvtex.com`.
+1. Access the following URL: `https://{workspace}--{account}.myvtex.com?__inspect`, replacing the values between curly braces according to your scenario.
+Please note that you must use a development workspace rather than a production one, and the store domain must be under `myvtex.com`.

 2. Hover over the element you want to customize.
 It should display its available CSS handles in a box (the big names beginning with `.`), along with their respective CSS file names and other information.